Police: Shark stolen in baby stroller, back at aquarium

 LEON VALLEY, Texas --A shark police say was snatched from a petting tank at the San Antonio Aquarium and wheeled out in a baby stroller is back home alive, and investigators say a person confessed to the deed.

 Investigators in the San Antonio suburb of Leon Valley say the person in custody was charged Monday night.
-Police Chief Joseph Salvaggio says two others are expected to be charged.
-No names have been released.
+Police Chief Joseph Salvaggio said two others are expected to be charged.

-Surveillance video had shown two men and a woman sneaking the 2-to-3-foot-long gray horn shark from the aquarium in a stroller Saturday afternoon and placed in a pickup truck for the getaway.
+Surveillance video had shown two men and a woman sneaking the 2- to 3-foot-long gray horn shark from the aquarium in a stroller Saturday afternoon and placing it in a pickup truck for the getaway.

 Salvaggio says the truck used in the heist was recovered Monday evening.